-Although Quantum Mechanical/Molecular Mechanics (QM/MM) methods are now routinely applied to the studies of chemical reactions in condensed phases and enzymatic reactions, they may confront technical difficulties when the reactive region is varying over time.
-For instance, when the solvent molecules are directly participating in the reaction, the exchange of water molecules between the QM and MM regions may occur on a time scale that is comparable to that of the reaction.
-Several adaptive QM/MM schemes have been proposed to cope with this situation.
-However, these methods either significantly increase the computational cost or introduce artificial restraints to the system.
+Although Quantum Mechanical/Molecular Mechanics (QM/MM) methods are now routinely applied to the studies of chemical reactions in condensed phases and enzymatic reactions, they may experience technical difficulties when the reactive region is varying over time.
+For instance, when the solvent molecules are directly participating in the reaction, the exchange of water molecules between the QM and MM regions may occur on a time scale comparable to the reaction time.
+To cope with this situation, several adaptive QM/MM schemes have been proposed.
+However, these methods either add significantly to the computational cost or introduce artificial restraints to the system.
 In this work, we developed a novel adaptive QM/MM scheme and applied it to a study of a nucleophilic addition reaction.
-In this scheme, the configuration sampling was performed with a small QM region (without solvent molecules), and the thermodynamic properties under other potential energy functions with larger QM regions (with a different number of solvent molecules and/or different level of QM theory) are computed via extrapolation using the reference-potential method.
+In this scheme, the configuration sampling was performed with a small QM region (without solvent molecules), and the thermodynamic properties under another potential energy function with a larger QM region (with a certain number of solvent molecules and/or different levels of QM theory) are computed via extrapolation using the reference-potential method.
 Our simulation results show that this adaptive QM/MM scheme is numerically stable, at least for the case studied in this work.
 Furthermore, this method also offers an inexpensive way to examine the convergence of the QM/MM calculation with respect to the size of the QM region.

-Introduction
+1 Introduction

-Hybrid Quantum Mechanical/Molecular Mechanical (QM/MM) methods are nowadays well accepted for the simulations of chemical reactions in condensed phases and enzymatic reactions.^{1-8} However, applications of these methods are always hindered by their steep computational expense and complexity in domain partitioning.
-First, in order to determine the reaction mechanism, a long molecular dynamics simulation at ab initio levels is needed, from which statistical properties can be extracted reliably.
-With a sub-fs time step for propagation.
-10^6 to 10^9 steps of energy and force evaluations are required to reach a ns to μ s time scale.
+Hybrid Quantum Mechanical/Molecular Mechanical (QM/MM) methods are nowadays well accepted for the simulations of chemical reactions in condensed phases and enzymatic reactions.1-10 However, applications of these methods are always hindered by their steep computational expense and complexity in domain partitioning.
+First, in order to determine the reaction mechanism, a long molecular dynamics simulation at a certain ab initio level is needed, from which statistical properties can be extracted reliably.
+With a sub-fs time step for propagation, $10^6$ to $10^9$ steps of energy and force evaluations are required to reach a ns to $\mu$ s time scale.
 Second, the size of the QM region matters.
-Defining the QM region is often based on chemical intuition and is a compromise between accuracy and efficiency.
-A small QM region may lead to systematically biased results.9-13 Last but not the least, the partitioning of the whole system into the QM and the MM regions is nontrivial, especially when solvent molecules are strongly involved in the reactions.
+Defining the QM region is often based on chemical intuition and is inevitably a compromise between accuracy and efficiency.
+A small QM region may lead to systematically biased results.11-15 Last but not the least, the partitioning of the whole system into the QM and the MM regions is nontrivial, especially when solvent molecules are explicitly participating in the reactions.
 By including some of the solvent molecules near the solute molecule into the QM region can capture the quantum mechanical interaction between the solute and the solvent molecules.
-However, it brings another technical difficulty in maintaining dynamic continuity when the exchange of solvent molecules between the QM and the MM regions takes place, especially when an abrupt on-the-fly repartitioning scheme of the QM and MM regions is adopted.
-In order to solve this difficulty, various schemes of adaptive QM/MM methods have been proposed,^{14-17} which can be categorized broadly into restrained QM/MM schemes $^{18-20}$ and adaptive QM/MM schemes. $^{21-28}$ In the former class of schemes, solvent exchange between the QM and the MM regions is prevented by applying a restraining potential.
-However, the evolution of the system under study is no longer under a realistic Hamiltonian due to the introduction of an artificial restraint.
-In the adaptive QM/MM scheme, an effective QM/MM potential is adopted by a weighted average of the potentials from multiple means of partitioning of the system with varying combinations of solute and solvent molecules.
-This may significantly increase the computational expense.
+However, it introduces another technical difficulty in maintaining dynamic continuity when the exchange of solvent molecules between the QM and the MM regions takes place, especially when an abrupt on-the-fly repartitioning scheme of the QM and MM regions is adopted.
+To surmount this difficulty, various schemes of adaptive QM/MM methods have been proposed,16-19 which can be categorized broadly into restrained QM/MM schemes20-22 and adaptive QM/MM schemes.23-30 In the former class of schemes, solvent exchange between the QM and the MM regions is prevented by applying a restraining potential.
+However, the evolution of the system under study is no longer under a realistic Hamiltonian due to the introduction of an artificial restraint, and an unbiasing process is necessary.
+In the adaptive QM/MM scheme, an effective QM/MM potential is adopted by a weighted average of the potentials from multiple means of partitioning of the system with different combinations of the solute and solvent molecules.
+This may markably increase the computational expense.